What is HoTTWind@Longley

-HoTT has three groups focused on specific matters: energy, transport and a reading group called HoTT Talk.
+HoTT has several interest groups focused on specific matters, currently: energy, recycling and community growing – see our website www.hott.org.uk.
 All these groups meet regularly and are open to new participants – so do come along.

-More widely, HoTT has developed positive relations with the Holme Valley Parish Council and Kirklees District Council.
-We also have links with other local voluntary bodies and faith groups and with the Holme Valley Business Association.
-Kirklees Council has provided a grant to support the work of HoTT.
+More widely, HoTT has developed positive relations with the Holme Valley Parish Council and Kirklees Metropolitan Council.
+We also have links with other local voluntary bodies and faith groups.

 A small group of us – all local residents – came together in the autumn of 2009 and we held our first public meeting in February 2010.

 Since then HoTT has been working to raise awareness of climate change and the emerging shortage of oil that is now widely expected and we are starting to develop sustainable energy and other projects.
-We have shown and discussed films, held events on saving energy at home and on making older houses more energy efficient.
-We have also held a Go Green Transport Show to highlight low carbon alternatives to travelling by car.
-We are also looking for ways to grow more of our own food.
+We have shown and discussed climate change related films, held events on saving energy at home, on making older houses more energy efficient, encouraging more waste recycling and community growing in open spaces.